 A hike or snowshoe adventure through natural areas like Frontenac State Park or Hok Si La allows one to be immersed in the flora and fauna that the area has to offer.
 Bring binoculars to spot the many species of birds that spend time at Lake Pepin throughout the year, making the area a true birder’s paradise.

 Of course, to get the full picture, some time spent on the waters of Lake Pepin is a must.
 Fortunately, there are many ways to get on the Lake that correspond to different budgets and interests.
-Book a tour on the Pearl of the Lake Paddle Boat, charter a sail with Lake City Sailing, or rent a pontoon or a kayak to navigate the waters yourself.
+Charter a sail with Lake City Sailing, or rent a pontoon or a kayak to navigate the waters yourself.
 If you’re feeling daring, get a birds-eye perspective by scheduling a session with Eagle Hang Gliding.

 From hiking, cycling, and cross country skiing to hunting, fishing, and snowmobiling, the Lake Pepin area is an outdoor enthusiast’s dream.